 - Myringosclerosis - involving only the tympanic membrane.

 - Intratympanic tympanosclerosis - involving other middle ear sites: the ossicular chain or, rarely, the mastoid cavity.

-- The precise cause is not understood.
+- The precise cause of tympanosclerosis is not understood.
 It may be an abnormal healing response.

 - Tympanosclerosis commonly develops secondary to acute and chronic otitis media.